 For example, suppose you're working to improve an ice cream carton filling process.
 Each filled half-gallon carton needs to weigh between 1,235 and 1,290 grams.
-Your Six Sigma work up to this point has identified ice cream flavour, the time setting on the filling machine as possible critical Xs to the Y output of weight.
+Your Six Sigma work up to this point has identified ice cream flavour, the time setting on the filling machine, and the pressure setting on the filling machine as possible critical Xs to the Y output of weight.